MattDurocher/School_District_Analysis/README.md

 - Scores by school type
   - Thomas falls in the Charter category.
 There were no metrics changed by removing the 9th graders once we rounded to whole integers.
 ## Summary: Summarize four changes in the updated school district analysis after reading and math scores for teh ninth grade at Thomas High School have been replaced with NaNs.
+The four things that were changed were the number of students taken into consideration for analysis, the % of Students Passing Math, the % of Students Passing Reading, and the % of Students Passing Overall.
+By taking out the students with grades that were not reported correctly, Thomas High School has a more accurate reporting of their grades.
+Unfortunately for the school, the numbers reflected better before.
+Hopefully they can turn turn things around and find themselves with more students passing in the next school year.